coding-blocks/make-a-pr/README.md

-# A Repository for people to make PRs to.
+# A Repository for people to make PRs to

 ## Instructions